 Academic probation is a serious warning that the student is not making satisfactory academic progress.
 A student on academic probation is still eligible to enroll and is considered in good standing for enrolling in classes and for certification purposes.
 Academic probation is not noted on the permanent academic record; however, a student on academic probation may be subject to certain conditions during the period of probation and will be subject to academic suspension if they do not clear academic probation.
 Graduate students at SMU must maintain a 3.0 GPA or higher in order to remain in good academic standing.
-Additionally, in the Counseling program, a student who earns a C in any class is automatically placed on academic probation in the program regardless of the overall GPA.
-Furthermore, a student who earn two Cs may dismissed from the program upon review of academic performance and review of behavioral and dispositional considerations as noted in existing Student Update Forms.
+Additionally, in the Counseling program, a student who earns a failing grade (C+ or below) in any class is automatically placed on academic probation in the program regardless of the overall GPA.
+However, if the failing grade occurred during the automatic probation period, the administrative review procedures apply.
+Furthermore, a student who earns two failing grades (C+ or below) may dismissed from the program upon review of academic performance and review of behavioral and dispositional considerations as noted in existing Student Update Forms.
 A student will be notified regarding probation and/or dismissal in writing by the Program Director.